 A distribution box evenly distributes wastewater effluent to subsurface absorption areas or seepage pits.
 Piping conveying effluent from the septic tank or ETU by gravity to the distribution box shall be non-perforated (watertight), at least four (4) inches in diameter and installed with a minimum slope of 1/8 inch per foot.
 A typical distribution box is depicted in Figure 10.
 Distribution boxes should be inspected annually to assure that: (a) all outlet inverts are at the same elevation, (b) excessive solids are not flowing out of the septic tank or ETU, and (c) any required baffle is in place as designed.
 For accessibility, the top of the distribution box should be located not more than 12 inches below grade and have a removable cover.
-Where, due to site conditions, a distribution box must be more than 12 inches below grade, an extension collar shall be installed to bring the cover to within 12 inches of grade.
+Where, due to site conditions, a distribution box must be more than 12 inches below grade.
 The location of distribution box covers should be identified by installing a location stake.
 Such stakes permit rapid location for inspection and maintenance with minimal landscape disturbance.